mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Of note, several of the psions at the Keep escaped the attack aboard a deep sea submarine.
-The marines were unable to pursue beyond 100 metres of depth in their assault craft but did manage to fire weapons at the submarine and claimed that it was destroyed.
+The marines were unable to pursue beyond 100 meters of depth in their assault craft but did manage to fire weapons at the submarine and claimed that it was destroyed.
 Conspiracy theories abound that